tendermint/go-amino/README.md

 explain how Wire differs from Protobuf3.
 Here, we will illustrate two key selling points for Wire.

-* In Protobuf3, *all* the fields of a structure are varint byte-length prefixed;
+* In Protobuf3, embedded messages are varint byte-length prefixed;
-not only for string and byteslice fields, but also for embedded messages.
-  This makes the binary encoding naturally more inefficient, as bytes cannot simply be written to a memory array (buffer) in sequence without allocating a new buffer for each embedded message.
+However, this makes the binary encoding naturally more inefficient, as bytes cannot simply be written to a memory array (buffer) in sequence without allocating a new buffer for each embedded message.
 Wire is encoded in such a way that the complete structure of the message (not just the top-level structure) can be determined by